relessawy/bpa-workshop-guide/create-new-project.md

 ---
 ![Info]({% image_path m0_info.png %}){:align="left"}

-It is a common practice to link the words that make up a project name with hyphens, as done in this case.
-This is preferred to using spaces, because using spaces results in file names with spaces in them
+It is a common practice to link the words that make up a project name with hyphens instead of spaces, as done in this case.
+Using spaces will create invalid file names.

 ---